BaltoRepo/helm-linux-packages/README.md

 Test the package in a Docker container.
 This assumes `amd64` architecture.

 ```
-export DEB_PACKAGE=helm  # or helm2
 export DEB_VERSION=3.2.1-1
 ./test-deb.sh
 ```

-Helm 3 exit code should be 0; Helm 2 exit code should be 1 because it hasn't been configured with a K8S cluster.
+The exit code should be 0.

 ### Pushing to the repo